SPINAL TAP DONE… AND NOW YOU FEEL WORSE

 Why This Matters in Lyme Disease

-If worsening symptoms are assumed to reflect infection progression, a CSF leak may be missed.
+If worsening symptoms after a spinal tap are assumed to reflect infection persistence or treatment failure, a procedure-related CSF leak may not be recognized promptly.

 Symptoms of a CSF Leak That Mimic Lyme Disease

-Orthostatic headache is the key clue.
+Orthostatic headache remains the most important clinical clue.

 Why Spinal Tap Leak and Lyme Disease Are Often Confused